lukasgunschera/lukasWebsite/content/authors/admin/_index.md

   url: https://www.mrc-cbu.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a graduate research assistant at the University of Cambridge.
-Following my graduate education in psychological research with a major in clinical psychology and a minor in methodology and statistics, my primary research interest surround human learning and digital mental health.
-Current projects examine formal computational neuroscience approaches to social media use, the role of automatic behaviour in social media use, and cognitive correlates of psychopathic personality traits.
+bio: I am a PhD Student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
+I am particularly interested in the potential cognitive and social mechanisms that underlie human learning.
+My current research examines risk and protective factors of social media use utilising approaches from the field of computational psychiatry.
+I have a background in methodology and statistics and focus on conducting open and reproducible research.

 # Interests to show in About widget
 interests:
 - Open, reproducible, and transparent research
 - Digital mental health
-- Human learning
+- Belief updating processes
 - Computational psychiatry
-- Criminal behavior and psychopathy

 # Education to show in About widget
 education: